karlstav/cava/README.md

 Pulseaudio setup can also be done in paprefs (debain: sudo apt-get install paprefs && paprefs&), the far right tab "Simultaneous Output" and check the box.

-After that there should be an extra Output in your sound options called Simultaneous output to...
+After that there should be an extra Output in your sound options called "Simultaneous output to..."
 Note that when using this method if you turn down the volume on the Simultaneous output, this will effect the visualizer.
 So to avoid this you have to select the actual output then turn down the volume then select the Simultaneous output again.

 - alsa (hard):